 - Subs and Emotes:

 Twitch Partners like Twitch Affiliates can earn revenue by accepting subscriptions.
 The options available remain the same: $4.99, $9.99, $24.99, or the Prime free subscription.
-As a partner, you can also unlock up to 60 channel emotes (more than Affiliates’ limit of 5 channel emotes).
-The payout can range from 50-70% of each subscription, based on your agreed terms with Twitch.
+As a partner, you can also unlock up to 60 channel emotes (more than the Affiliates’ limit of 5 channel emotes).
+The Twitch partner payout used to range from 50-70% of each subscription, based on agreed terms with Twitch.
+But now, it’s made a 50% payout to make it fair for everyone.

 Twitch provides Partners 1 cent per Bit used to Cheer for them, same as affiliates.
 But as a Partner, you get to customize your Cheermote and Bit Badges.